 Leh to Kathmandu

-I am a man, 60 years of age.
+I am 61.
 I cycle a lot.
-I am born in Holland, and moved to the Caribbean island of Curacao 26 years ago.
+I am born in Holland, and moved to the Caribbean island of Curacao 27 years ago.
 I am really looking forward to my next adventure.
 I did several bike tours in Europe and South America carrying my own stuff.
-This is my first time on an organized tour.
+This is my second time on an organized tour, I did the Trans Himalaya last year.

 Erik Snucins